agco/elastic-harvesterjs/README.md

 This library ties together [Harvest](https://github.com/agco-adm/elastic-harvest) and Elasticsearch to offer the required [linked resource filtering and aggregation](https://github.com/agco-adm/json-api-search-profile/blob/master/public/profile.md) features.

-Apart from that it also provides a number of helper functions to synchronize Fortunejs / Mongodb resources with an Elasticsearch backend.
+Apart from that it also provides a number of helper functions to synchronize Harvest / Mongodb resources with an Elasticsearch backend.

 ## Features